-2. According to Celtic legend, the colours of Halloween — orange and black — are the colours of death and decay.
+2. According to Celtic legend, the colors of Halloween — orange and black — are the colors of death and decay.

 4. The word "witch" comes from an Old English word meaning "wise woman."
 Witches were actually highly respected at the time of the original festival and usually held their main meetings on Halloween night.

 5. By medieval times, witches became something to fear, and owls — a popular Halloween image — were thought to be witches in disguise.
 Hearing an owl's hoot on Halloween night would mean that someone was going to die.